What to Look For In

 The Fisherman Anchor

-After the large rock on a rope, the Fisherman Anchor is the oldest of all anchor designs.
+After the large rock on a rope, the Fisherman Anchor is the oldest of all fishing boat anchor designs.
 The stock can be released so that it can lay alongside the shank, making it an easy anchor to stow below.

 But with the stock fixed it's anything but convenient - as you'll know if you've ever tried to get one out of the water and onto the foredeck.